 - Post-doctoral fellowship, Neuropsychology and Neuroimaging Laboratory, Barrow Neurological Institute, Phoenix, AZ

-- Lead on the GIP Teaching and Learning Technologies Online Program Development Grant
+PI on an Alzheimer's Association Research Grantt, Teaching and Learning Technologies Online Program Development Grant, Center on Aging Pilot Grant, Burton Foundation Grant